uTorrent vs BitTorrent: Which Is Faster for Mobile/Desktop?

 uTorrent and BitTorrent are two veteran clients with huge, loyal followings.
 But what makes one better than the other?
 Is it a greater variety of settings, or a richer package of features?
 Maybe speed or practicality is the deciding factor?

 While uTorrent and BitTorrent are in fact very much alike, there are some key distinctions between the two.
-This article will help you understand the similarities and differences, and teach you how to get fastest speeds using a VPN.
+This article will help you understand the similarities and differences, so you can make an educated choice.